farmOS/farmOS/docs/development/api.md

 &ast; Note that areas are currently represented as Drupal taxonomy terms, but may be changed to assets in the future.
 See [Make "Area" into a type of Farm Asset].

+**Filtering**

+Filters can be applied via query parameters tacked on to the end of the URL.
+For example, to show only "done" logs:

+    /log.json?done=1

+Refer to lists of fields under "Creating records" below for available filters.

+When a record references other records (for example, a log that references an asset), you must filter by the referenced record's ID.
+For example, to find logs that reference asset ID 5:

+    /log.json?asset=5

+Taxonomy term references are an exception to this rule.
+It is possible to filter using the name of the term, rather than the ID.
+For example, to show logs with a category of "Tillage":

+    /log.json?log_category=Tillage

+The term name is also included in the returned JSON structure, alongside the term ID, so that extra requests to look up term names are not necessary.

 ## Creating records

 Records can be created with a `POST` request of JSON/XML objects to the endpoint